murderbeard/com.moz.denon/README.md

 ## Version 1.1.6
 * Deleted devices are handled correctly.
 All running tasks are killed and callbacks cleared.
 Before deleted devices would linger due to status and command timeouts.
+* Added titleFormatted to flow cards: Selected As Source, Adjust Volume, Set Volume and Select Source.
+For increased readability.

 ## Version 1.1.5
 * Volume clamping added (both in app.json and ensuring it in device.js).